Predictive variational inference: Learn the predictively optimal posterior distribution: Proofs

 \subsection{Proof of Proposition 1}

-We restate Proposition 1 and prove the consistency. \begin{proposition} Suppose the variational distribution $q_\phi(\theta)$ is parameterized by $\phi\in\Phi$, where $\Phi$ is compact.
+We restate Proposition 1 formally and prove the properties. \begin{proposition}[formal] Suppose the variational distribution $q_\phi(\theta)$ is parameterized by $\phi\in\Phi$, where $\Phi$ is compact.
 With any strictly proper score function $S$, an unknown true data generating process distribution $p_{\true}(y)$, a likelihood model $p(y|\theta)$, and a size-$n$ sample $y_1,y_2,...,y_n\sim p_{\true}(\cdot)$, let $\phi_n$ be the solution of the PVI objective with a continuous prior regularization on $\phi$

 The predictively optimal variational parameter $\phi_0$ is defined as